Persuade Me if You Can: A Framework for Evaluating Persuasion Effectiveness and Susceptibility Among Large Language Models: Discussion Analysis

 \subsection{Are LLMs Reliable Self-Reporters?}

 The backbone of \textsc{PMIYC} is the \textsc{Persuadee}'s self-reported agreement scores.
 Therefore, it is crucial to assess whether these scores align well with model-generated messages.
 To validate the reliability of \textsc{Persuadee}'s self-reported agreement scores in \textsc{PMIYC}, we employ several methods.
+In this section, we study a subset of models, namely \texttt{GPT-4o-mini}, \texttt{GPT-4o}, \texttt{Claude 3 Haiku}, \texttt{Llama 8B}, and \texttt{Llama 70B}.